YuKitsune/eoinmotherway.dev/content/posts/k8s-to-paas.md

 Moving to a PaaS from Kubernetes required finding an affordable and suitable option.

-Vercel was an obvious choice for hosting the blog since it supports Hugo and has reasonable pricing.
+Vercel was an obvious choice for hosting my blog since it supports Hugo and has reasonable pricing.
-The process of deploying the blog was effortless, and it was up and running within minutes.
+The process of deploying the blog was effortless, and it was up and running within minutes, without any changes to the code.
+I simply connected my GitHub account, pointed Vercel at the correct repository, and it was running before I could finish brewing a coffee!

 Maestro, on the other hand, required a full-stack deployment, which Vercel didn't support.
-I initially explored Azure App Platform, but its complexity made it unsuitable for such a small hobby projects.
+I initially explored Azure App Platform, but its complexity made it unsuitable for such a small hobby project.
 I ended up choosing DigitalOcean App Platform due to its fair pricing and my prior experience with DigitalOcean.
 Although [some changes]({{< ref "/showcase/maestro#migrating-away-from-kubernetes" >}}) were required to the container before deploying Maestro, the app was up and running within seconds once connected to the repository.